-How reputation impacts market value
+How digital reputation impacts market value

-It’s critical to remove unwanted Google results, including damaging customer reviews, in order to protect your reputation and increase market share.
+It’s critical to remove unwanted Google results, including damaging customer reviews, in order to protect your digital reputation and increase market share.
 When you don’t actively strengthen your business’s online presence, you leave unguarded gaps in the digital landscape.
 As a result, competitors, angry customers, and third parties can hijack your narrative.